Klosmi/html-basics/JS-basic.md

     ```
     fetch("https://swapi.dev/api/planets/1/")   //← we send a request with 'fetch', and we wait for a response from the server
-      .then(response =>  {                      //← we handle the response with the 1st.then() wich is chained to the 'fetch()'
+      .then(response =>  {                      //← we handle the response with this .then() wich is chained to the 'fetch()'
-        console.log("Fulfilled!!!", response);  //← it will show "Fulfilled!!!" and we display the "response"
+        console.log("Fulfilled!!!", response);  //← if the response status is ok, it will show "Fulfilled!!!" and we display the "response"
       })
       .catch(error => {
         console.log("Error!!!", error);